-There is not much to see or do in the town of Cave-in-Rock, but that has not stopped one of its residents from making sure the town looks pretty.
-She has taken old bicycles, spray painted them in bright colors and added coordinating flowering baskets.
-These home made art-sculptures add fun and whimsy as you approach the ferry dock in town.
+There is not much to see or do in the town of Cave-in-Rock, but that has not stopped one of its residents from making sure the town looked pretty.
+Using old bicycles, she spray painted them in bright colors and added coordinating flowering baskets.
+These home made art-sculptures added fun and whimsy as I approached the ferry dock in town.

 Illinois Iron Furnace